MicrosoftDocs/win32/desktop-src/lwef/programming-scripting-faq.md

 ### Can I access the parameters returned from Microsoft Agent using JScript?

-Yes, but currently the only way to do this is using the &lt;SCRIPT LANGUAGE="JScript" FOR="*object*" EVENT="event()"&gt; syntax.
+Yes, but currently the only way to do this is using the <SCRIPT LANGUAGE="JScript" FOR="*object*" EVENT="event()"&gt; syntax.
 Although this syntax is supported for Microsoft Internet Explorer, other browsers do not support it, so you may want to avoid using JScript for this part of your page's script.

 ### Can Microsoft Agent be used with speech recognition or speech synthesis (text-to-speech, or TTS) engines other than those supplied by Microsoft?